the blog

 Categories

-Real, raw, radiant photos for the brightest of souls with the biggest of love.
+I love capturing real, raw, radiant moments for the brightest of souls with the biggest of love.
 Learn more...

 March marked the start of my spring 2020 wedding season.
 As the month began, I remember feeling excited to dust off the winter’s hiatus and start the year off strong with the spring weddings neatly laid out in front of me.
 I couldn’t wait for April’s month of travel.
 In May I would be capturing two dear friends’ weddings, one of the most special honors for a wedding photographer.